 By Joseph Forster

-The successful Raise the Black Kickstarter project was just gearing up a year ago and now we can almost see it on the horizon.
-It looks like the shipping date has been moved back to January so we have a bit of a wait still, but it will be worth it!
+The successful Raise the Black Kickstarter project for Blood & Plunder was just gearing up a year ago.
+Now we can almost see it on the horizon.
+It looks like the shipping date has been moved back to Nov 2022 so we have a bit of a wait still, but it will be worth it!

-You’re new to Blood & Plunder and you’ve backed Raise the Black but you’re excited to start learning the game and playing right away.
+You’re new to Blood & Plunder and you’ve backed Raise the Black, but now what?
+You’re excited to start learning the game and playing now and don’t want to wait.
 Excellent choice!
 It’s a great game and no need to delay!
-But how should you approach the game and what should you buy now, considering you have a nice fat Kickstarter pledge coming early next year?
+How should you approach the game and what should you buy, since you have a fat Kickstarter pledge coming soon?

-There are a few variables involved here but I’ll try to give some suggestions and help you get going with the game without buying material that might be duplicated later when you receive your Kickstarter pledge.
+There are a few variables to consider.
+I’ll try to give some suggestions and help you get going with the game without buying material that might be duplicated in your Kickstarter pledge.

 First, let me address a couple of common questions.